the more you know

 Brookings

-We love Brookings for its privacy and endless stunning coast views.
-This area is a bit secluded, but it is also not too far away from the Red Woods national park area.
-So you can get the coast and the beautiful forest all in one day!
+We love Brookings for its privacy and endless beautiful coastal views.
+This area is a bit secluded, making for an intimate elopement experience.
+It is still centrally located, not too far away from the Red Woods National Park area.
+So you can get to the coast and the beautiful forest all in one day!

-In Brookings there are many different coastal ares to explore, sea life to search for, places to glamp, or you could hike the nearby Red Woods.
+In Brookings, there are many different coastal areas to explore, sea life to search for, places to glamp, or you could hike the nearby Red Woods.
 Don’t forget depending on the time of year to try to see some whales out in the bay!

-Driving to Brookings takes you along the gorgeous highway 101.
-For flying in, you can come in to the small airport in Crescent city, California to save driving time.
-Otherwise the nearest major airport is in Medford, Oregon for a two and a half hour drive.
+Driving to Brookings takes you along the gorgeous Highway 101.
+For flying in, you can come into the small airport in Crescent City, California to save driving time.
+Otherwise, the nearest major airport is in Medford, Oregon, a two-and-a-half-hour drive.

 Smith Rock

-Eloping here would be a climbers dream since it is a world destination for sport routes, but it also offers so much more variety.
-The park is close to a town, close to skiing, there is a river flowing right through it and definitely unlike almost anything else you have seen in the states.
+Eloping here would be a climber's dream since it is a world destination for sports routes, but it also offers so much more variety.
+The park is close to a town, close to skiing, there is a river flowing right through it, and it's definitely unlike almost anything else you have seen in the States.
 Smith Rock has a couple of areas for a perfect ceremony location with family and the surrounding areas do as well.

 Since this is High Desert the best time to elope would be Fall through Spring, avoiding high summer temperatures is best.

-Smith Rock does require a permit for being married within the park, and currently only the amphitheater is reservable for wedding ceremonies.
+Smith Rock does require a permit for being married within the park, and currently only the amphitheater is reserved for wedding ceremonies.

 Columbia Gorge Area

-Since this is so close to Portland, it is for sure the best airport to fly into for a visit for only an hour drive from there, depending on where you’re going in the area.
-The best time to visit the Gorge is in mid spring through summer, or from April to August for the least amount of rain and for the highest chance to see wildflowers.
+Since this is so close to Portland, it is for sure the best airport to fly into for a visit, only an hour's drive from there, depending on where you’re going in the area.
+The best time to visit the Gorge is in mid-spring through summer, or from April to August for the least amount of rain and for the highest chance to see wildflowers.

 a couple runs on the beach in their wedding attire - him, a suit, and her, a short white dress and bouquet.